 What is an antagonist?
-The simplest explanation is that an antagonist represents the opposite of the protagonist.
+The simplest explanation is that they represent the opposite of the protagonist.
 But there’s much more to the term than that.
 By understanding how these characters are used in screenwriting, we’re better equipped to handle story conflict in our own scripts.
-We’ll start with an antagonist definition that may surprise you before highlighting some of the best antagonist examples in recent memory.
+We’ll start with an antagonist definition that may surprise you before highlighting some of the best antagonist examples ever.

 Tools For Screenwriters